Mannienox/Maize_Disease_Prediction_Using_Transfer_Learning_Techniques/README.md

 ├── Test/                       # Containing images for testing the model

-├── Maize leave disease detection    # A paper of the project
+├── Image Classification for Maize Disease Detection Using Transfer Learning.pdf    # A paper of the project

 ## Group Members